T3KScarecrow/Alagaesia-Wiki/Alagaesia/Myths & Legends/The Night Weavers.md

 #### From _"Terrors and Spooks The Might Be True"_ by Beatrisa Wynstone

 No one knows exactly what the Night Weavers are—perhaps shadows given form, or spirits of the forgotten dead—but every child knows the stories, except apparently those who find themselves reading this.
-On moonless nights, when the air grows too still and the dark feels heavy, they come.
+On moonless nights, when the air grows too still and the dark feels heavy and the ambience of the night disappears from your ears, they come.
 They creep from the corners of your room, the cracks in the walls, even the shadows of your own hands.

 The Weavers are said to have long, spindly fingers, perfect for their craft.
 They spin webs of silence and shadow, binding their prey without ever making a sound.
 Once captured, their victims vanish, taken to a place beyond mortal comprehension.
 Some say they weave these souls into their webs, creating tapestries of despair that hang in some far-off realm of eternal night.